isomerpages/sndgo-corp/_about-smart-nation/About Us/Smart Nation Group Ministerial Committee.md

 third_nav_title: About Us
 image: /images/og-image/about-sndgg-og-image.jpg
 ---
-## Smart Nation group Ministerial Committee
+## Smart Nation Group Ministerial Committee

 The Smart Nation group is overseen by a Ministerial Committee made up of the following members: